Manjrekar James: Vasas

 James moved to fellow Hungarian side Vasas on June 8, 2016.
 Prior to the 2017–18 Vasas season, James was criticized by the club for playing internationally with Canada during the 2017 Gold Cup, while Vasas played in the first round of the Europa League qualifiers.
 He started regularly for Vasas in 2017–18.

 Midtjylland

 James joined Danish Superliga side Midtjylland on June 12, 2018, signing a four-year deal.
 He was immediately loaned to Danish 1st Division Fredericia for the 2018–19 season.
 James made his debut for Fredericia on July 29 against Næstved, and scored his first goal for the club on August 5 against Roskilde.
 In January 2019, Midtjylland recalled him from Fredericia.
 He made his competitive debut for Midtjylland on March 13, starting in a 2018–19 Danish Cup match against Kolding IF.
 He made his league debut five days later on March 17 against SönderjyskE.
 Having featured in nine first team games in his first two years with the club, in March 2020 James signed a contract extension with Midtjylland until December 2023.
+He played in the UEFA Champions League while playing for them.